bertomartin/nickjj.github.io/_posts/2016-07-29-transform-a-toshiba-chromebook-cb35-into-a-linux-development-environment-with-galliumos.md

 forgotten and it will prevent your Chromebook from being able to boot into GalliumOS.

+You might be thinking, *"omg that's horrible"* and it kind of is but there's 2 things to understand first:

+Firstly, there's multiple stages of 0%.
+This firmware setting will only get lost when the battery is completely drained.
+This might be a full day or 2 after the charger shows 0%.
+Think of it like your car's gas tank running on empty for a while.

-This isn't a permanent issue, so don't freak out if you ever hit 0%, however do understand that you will need perform a few steps to fix the issue.
+Secondly, it's not a permanent issue, so don't freak out if you ever fully drain to 0%, however do understand that you will need perform a few steps to fix the issue.

 Fortunately it doesn't take long and since you should rarely hit 0%, you won't have to worry about it too often.
 To fix the issue: